bugzilla/bugzilla.github.io/support/index.md

 support on the mailing list mentioned above, where lots of people have a chance to answer your question (because you never know who knows the answer), and the questions and answers get archived and can be used by future Bugzilla admins at their leisure from a search engine.
-We'll also try to help you out on the IRC or Matrix channels (see above) when possible.
+We'll also try to help you out on the Discord, Matrix, or IRC channels (see above) when possible.

 ## Commercial Support